AbideenBello02/EC2_EFS_volume_mount/README.md

 - Terraform installed on my local machine
 - AWS CLI configured with appropriate credentials
-- An existing VPC and subnets
+- An existing VPC and subnets in my aws free-tier environment

 ## Variables